-Luxembourg introduced a set of rules implementing Directive (EU) 2016/1164 (Anti-Tax Avoidance Directive 1 (ATAD 1)), which came into force on 1 January 2019.
-ATAD 1 targets, in principle, taxpayers subject to Luxembourg corporate income tax.
-Alongside exit taxation, the controlled foreign company rules, the general anti-abuse rule and the intra-EU anti-hybrid rules, these regulations include in particular interest deduction limitation rules, according to which the deduction of a taxpayer's exceeding borrowing cost in a given fiscal year is in principle capped at the higher of
+Luxembourg introduced a set of rules implementing Directive 2016/1164/EU (Anti-Tax Avoidance Directive 1 (ATAD 1) and Directive 2017/952/EU (Anti-Tax Avoidance Directive 2 (ATAD 2)).
+ATAD 1 and ATAD 2 target, in principle, taxpayers subject to Luxembourg corporate income tax.
+Alongside exit taxation, the controlled foreign company rules, the general anti-abuse rule and the anti-hybrid rules, these regulations include in particular interest deduction limitation rules, according to which the deduction of a taxpayer's exceeding borrowing cost in a given fiscal year is in principle capped at the higher of: